tngan/samlify/docs/onelogin.md

 ?> In this chapter, we will make an sample application that implements IdP-initiated and SP-initiated SSO.

 Express.js is our default web framework in development.
-In fact, you can use other web framworks (e.g. koa, Loopback, Sails.js, Kraken.js ... etc) if you don't care the prefix of module is`express-`.
+In fact, you can use other web framworks (e.g. koa, Sails.js, Kraken.js ... etc) if you don't care the prefix of module is`express-`.

 **1. Generate your express application**